awbla/awbla-student-workflow/content/2-photography.md

 -Our ISO must be below 400, ideally at: 200, 250, or 320.
 Do not go above 320 without consulting the digitization manager.

 -Our shutter speed is usually 1/40 or 1/60.
-Anything slower than 1/40th is too slow and more light needs to be added, a lower f stop used, or a higher film speed.
+Anything slower than 1/40th is too slow and more light needs to be added, a lower f stop used, or a higher film speed used.

--The camera needs to be in remote operation mode to be able to be controlled by the Foldio app.
+-Rememebr that the camera needs to be in remote operation mode to be able to be controlled by the Foldio app.
+Once put into this mode it should stay in it unless the mode is cleared.
+This should already be set and good to go and is here largely for reference.

 -Shooting in Aperture priority mode is recommended.